Birmingham and Solihull Coroner

 Death referral forms [for GP and Hospital use only] can be accessed via the links below;

-Sarah Ormond-Walshe - Deputy Coroner
+Sarah Ormond-Walshe - Assistant Coroner

-Stephen Campbell - Assistant Deputy Coroner
+Stephen Campbell - Assistant Coroner

 The Coroner can be contacted 24 hours a day, 365 days a year in the event of an emergency.
 However, during normal working hours the Coroner is usually either in Court, in meetings or giving talks.
 Contact during normal working hours should, therefore, be initially with the office.
-You are welcome to contact the Coroner at his home or office outside normal working hours if your need is urgent and cannot wait until the office reopens.
+You are welcome to contact the Coroner at her home or office outside normal working hours if your need is urgent and cannot wait until the office reopens.
 However, the Coroner will not be able to deal with matters for you if they involve other agencies or individuals who are not working at the time you telephone the Coroner.
 It is not appropriate to telephone outside normal office hours unless it is URGENT and there is something that the Coroner can achieve immediately.

 This service is particularly valuable for those people who wish to take a deceased person's body out of England for a funeral overseas rather than proceedings with the burial as soon as possible.
 You should note that in any such case you will need to employ the services of a Funeral Director.
 All the Funeral Directors in Birmingham and Solihull know the requirements of Her Majesty's Coroner for Birmingham and Solihull and you must contact the Funeral Director before you contact the Coroner.

-The Funeral Director will provide you with the appropriate Application Form which must be completed before you attend at the Coroner's Office.
+The Funeral Director will provide you with the appropriate application form which must be completed before you attend at the Coroner's Office.

 When you attend you will need to produce at least the following papers: